plotserverproject/Memory-Settings/README.md

 1. **Checks the allocated RAM** before the game starts and warns the player if the launcher gave the JVM less than 8Gb of ram.
-2. **Keeps the WildeProject Overlay RP up to date** by downloading the latest release asset from the [GitHub repository](https://github.com/wildeprojekt/Wildeprojekt-Overlay) and enabling it ingame.
+2. **Keeps the Wildeprojekt Overlay RP up to date** by downloading the latest release asset from the [GitHub repository](https://github.com/wildeprojekt/Wildeprojekt-Overlay) and enabling it ingame.

 Both checks run in Fabric's `preLaunch` phase, before Minecraft has loaded.
 The RAM warning can still be acted